bcnmy/docs/docs/tutorials/customSessionKeys/customSessionStorage.md

 			throw new Error( "Either pass sessionId or a combination of sessionPublicKey and sessionValidationModule address." );
 		}
 	}

-	private async getSessionStore (): Promise<any>
+	// Session store is in the form of mekrleRoot and leafnodes, each object will have a root and an array of leafNodes. private async getSessionStore (): Promise<any>
 	{
 		try